Everglades Headwaters National Wildlife Refuge and Conservation Area

-The Everglades Headwaters National Wildlife Refuge and Conservation Area, created in 2012, the newest addition and 556th unit of the United States National Wildlife Refuge (NWR) System, began with 10 acres donated to the conservation effort as part of the Obama administration's America's Great Outdoors Initiative.
+The Everglades Headwaters National Wildlife Refuge and Conservation Area, created in 2012, is the newest addition and 556th unit of the United States National Wildlife Refuge (NWR) System.
+It began with 10 acres donated to the conservation effort as part of the Obama administration's America's Great Outdoors Initiative.

 Management

-The NWR is managed by the Everglades Headwaters National Wildlife Refuge Complex that also includes the Pelican Island NWR, Lake Wales Ridge National Wildlife Refuge, and the Archie Carr NWR.
+The Everglades refuge is managed by the Everglades Headwaters National Wildlife Refuge Complex, which also includes the Pelican Island NWR, Lake Wales Ridge National Wildlife Refuge, and the Archie Carr NWR.

-Description
+Founding and expansion

-Ken Salazar announced the creation of the Everglades Headwaters National Wildlife Refuge and Conservation Area, that is, and will be, a large area of land south of Orlando and to the north of Lake Okeechobee.
-The original donation was 10 acres but is targeted for 50,000 acres.
-Florida pioneered Rural and Family Lands Protection Act provides funding for easements on thousands of acres of working ranches in the Everglades system, as part of the Everglades restoration, targeted to be 100,000 acres.
+In 2012, Ken Salazar announced the creation of the Everglades Headwaters National Wildlife Refuge and Conservation Area, that is, and will be, a large area of land south of Orlando and to the north of Lake Okeechobee.
+The original donation was 10 acres, but the goal was to extend it to 50,000 acres.

+Florida's Rural and Family Lands Protection Act provides funding for easements on thousands of acres of working ranches in the Everglades system, as part of the Everglades restoration, targeted to be 100,000 acres in all.
 Another new NWR is also planned for the area between the Florida Panther National Wildlife Refuge in the Southwest and the new Everglades Headwaters NWR.